The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 The blueprint zeroes in on what food, confectionery, drinks, electronic equipment, newspapers and water products your vending machines will offer.
 Your market may be one that’s already been identified through your vending machine franchise contract.
 Since you may already know your market area or demographic population, you should select a product for your machines that best meets up with that customer base.

-For instance, if you’re going to be in an airport, you might want to offer snacks, drinks, water, and anything a hungry and in a hurry traveler may require.
+For instance, if you’re going to be in an airport, you might want to offer snacks, drinks, water, and anything a hungry and in a hurry traveller may require.
 If you’re offered a choice as to where you can place your vending machines, you might want to consider large office complexes, gyms and car dealerships that don’t already have any vending machines.